Do You Have to Pay to Adopt a Child?

 Where does the money actually go?
 How do you pay for an adoption?

-Hopefully this guide has given you a better understanding about your question, “Do you pay for adoption?”
-For more information, or to learn about how you can start your adoption process, call 1-800-ADOPTION to speak with an adoption specialist.
+Hopefully, this guide has given you a better understanding of your question, “Does it cost money to pay for a child?”
+For more information on paying for adoption, or to learn about how you can start your adoption process, you can get free information here or when you call us at 1-800-ADOPTION.